-- Blood loss, third spacing etc. - Urgent surgical consult is necessary should haemorrhagic shock be suspected. - Ultrasound of the IVC may be a quick way of assessing volume status in the Emergency Department or ICU this needs a practitioner trained in this technique. - CVP may also be useful (see above).
-Pulmonary capillary wedge pressure measurements provide the ultimate measure of volume status but are only practicable in ICU, CCU, or theatre. - ▶ The urine output is a useful objective measure of renal perfusion assuming no diuretics have been given. - Haemorrhagic shock with hypotension suggests 1500-2000 mL of blood loss and demands rapid infusion of 2000 mL of crystalloid (see table below).
+- Blood loss, third spacing etc. - > Urgent surgical consult is necessary should haemorrhagic shock be suspected. - Ultrasound of the IVC may be a quick way of assessing volume status in the Emergency Department or ICU this needs a practitioner trained in this technique. - CVP may also be useful (see above).
+Pulmonary capillary wedge pressure measurements provide the ultimate measure of volume status but are only practicable in ICU, CCU, or theatre. - > The urine output is a useful objective measure of renal perfusion assuming no diuretics have been given. - Haemorrhagic shock with hypotension suggests 1500-2000 mL of blood loss and demands rapid infusion of 2000 mL of crystalloid (see table below).

 Note: There is a trend in penetrating trauma to limit fluid resuscitation until surgical arrest of the bleeding can be achieved - especially in young healthy adults.
 Overtly aggressive resuscitation may cause haemodilution of coagulation factors and hypertension which disturbs fragile clots.
 Aim for a systolic blood pressure >90 and treat hypertension with analgesia if needed.
-Discuss early with a surgeon as to whether surgical correction of blood loss is indicated.
+Discuss early with a Surgeon as to whether surgical correction of blood loss is indicated.

-- Crystalloid 'splints' the circulation temporarily before extravasating, therefore more will usually be required (another 2000 mL). - For Class III or Class IV shock, transfusion of blood will invariably be required. - If fluids do not restore satisfactory circulation, then blood transfusion is urgent and should occur prior to cross-match using Type O negative blood (available from the Blood Bank, Lower Ground Floor, Christchurch Hospital).
-See Collection of Blood from Blood Bank on page 23.
-Type specific blood may be available from the blood bank prior to full cross-match. - Consider the Massive Transfusion Protocol if there is massive bleeding with either shock or abnormal coagulopathy.
-In general if there is not an adequate response to 3 L crystalloid and 3 units of blood then the protocol should be activated - see: http://intraweb.cdhb.local/manuals/policies-procedures/massive_transfusion_policy.pdf. - Don't forget localised control (pressure on external bleeding, surgery for internal bleeding).
+- Crystalloid 'splints' the circulation temporarily before extravasating, therefore more will usually be required (another 2000 mL). - > For Class III or Class IV shock (see table below), transfusion of blood will invariably be required. - If fluids do not restore satisfactory circulation, then blood transfusion is urgent and should occur prior to cross-match using Type O negative blood (available from the Blood Bank, Lower Ground Floor, Christchurch Hospital).
+See Collection of Blood from Blood Bank on page 22.
+Type specific blood may be available from the blood bank prior to full cross-match. - Consider the Massive Transfusion Protocol (available on the CDHB website) if there is massive bleeding with either shock or abnormal coagulopathy.
+In general if there is not an adequate response to 3 units of blood then the protocol should be activated. - Don't forget localized control (pressure on external bleeding, surgery for internal bleeding).